By

 Without the right systems and software in place, maintaining a high charger uptime is difficult.
 Many factors impact EV charging point uptime, such as misuse by the driver, hardware quality, weather conditions, internet connection, and incorrect configuration.

 Implementing a reliable EV monitoring system is critical to keep charge points up and running as much as possible.
+Discover charging strategies and electric vehicle charging plans in our Energy Management 101 report.

 Every time you add a new charging site, you learn something new.